collectiveaccess/ProvidenceDocs/_source/setup/systemReq.rst

 Directories
 -----------

-If you are running Apache on Linux, by default the root of your CollectiveAccess installation will likely be in **/var/www/html.**
+If you are running Apache on Linux, the root of your CollectiveAccess installation will usually be located in **/var/www/html.**

 Software requirements for media processing
 ------------------------------------------